ARMmbed/yotta/docs/tutorial/tutorial.md

 [100%] Built target helloyotta
 ```

-Notice that yotta also built simplelog's library: as yotta modules are distributed as source, they need to be compiled too.
+Notice that `yotta` also built simplelog's library: as modules are distributed as source, they need to be compiled too.

 Our executable will have been placed in `./build/x86-osx-native/source`, (or `./build/<targetname>/source` if you're compiling for a different target.).
 Let's run it: